FaustoLira/percent_bachelors_degrees_women_usa/README.md

 - Created a dashboard of line charts illustrating the gender gap trend in bachelor's degrees awarded to women and men from 1970 to 2012.
 - Used Python packages such as Matplotlib for plotting and Seaborn to improve visual aesthetics and effectiveness.
 - Set axis limits and removed distractions to present clean and straightforward visualizations.

+## Impact

+Highlighted Engineering and Computer Science as the most challenging fields for female inclusion, enabling the government to design more targeted and cost-effective interventions.

+## Visuals

+Multiple linecharts arranged in a matrix of subplots.

 ## Dependency Versions